 Sailing to Foreign Countries

 If you plan to sail to a foreign country, you will need to apply for an FCC ship station license.
 Unfortunately, you will need to deleting your existing own-ship MMSI and replace it with the MMSI provided by the FCC as part of your station license.
 You will need to contact the radio manufacturer for instructions on deleting own ship MMSI.
 You cannot do it yourself without instruction from the manufacturer.
+If you travel to a foreign port (e.g., Canada, Mexico, Bahamas, British Virgin Islands), an FCC station license is required.
+Additionally, if you travel to a foreign port, you are required to have an operator permit.

 What to do when Selling or Disposing your Radio or Radio-equipped Vessel <link page 12>